-4. To add the script to a toolbar, go to the Menu > Customize > Customize user interface…
+4. To add the plugin to a toolbar, go to the Menu > Customize > Customize user interface…

 5. Go to the “Toolbars” tab and pick the category “Spline Dynamics”.

-6. The script’s name, “Spline Cleaner”, must be listed there.
+6. The plugin’s name, “Spline Cleaner”, must be listed there.
 Just drag it onto a toolbar and you’re done!

 SPLINES INFO DIALOG

-This script comes with an interactive tool called the Splines Info Dialog, wich displays very useful information about the selected shapes/splines.
+This plugin comes with an interactive tool called the Splines Info Dialog, wich displays very useful information about the selected shapes/splines.